colinjnash/cnashwebsite2023/content/portfolio/_index.md

 1. Word usage is limited and very prescriptive.
 2. All changes must be tracked, no matter how small.
 3. All work must follow a strict schema or information architecture.

-For examples on

 ### Specifications

 The following are some examples of specifications I've used during my time in the aviation industry:

 - [The ASD-STE100](https://robertobertuol.com/wp-content/uploads/2018/08/ASD-STE100-ISSUE-7.pdf) defines all writing specifications for most technical documentation.
 - [S1000D](https://s1000d.org/?page_id=101) Another specification for technical publications.
 In use for mostly maintenance manuals and items that might have multiple variants to allow for modular content when producing publications.
 Uses "data modules", which might bring happiness or despair to the face of a technical writer, depending on their experience with the specification.
 - [ispec2200](https://publications.airlines.org/CommerceHomepage.aspx): Also known as the ATA Standard Numbering System.
-Unfrotunately access to the manuals are quite expensive, but it essentially gives you the requirements and structure for producing items like an Aircraft Flight Manual (AFM) or Aircraft Maintenance Manual (AMM).
+These manuals outline the requirements and structure for producing documentation for an Aircraft Flight Manual (AFM) or an Aircraft Maintenance Manual (AMM).

 ### Examples